okuchaiev/f-lm/README.md

 Current code runs on Tensorflow r1.0 and supports multi-GPU data parallelism using synchronized gradient updates.

 # Best perplexity
-On One Billion Words benchmark using 8 GPUs in one DGX-1, BIG G-LSTM G4 was able to achieve 24.29 after 2 weeks of training and 23.36 after 3 weeks.
+~~On One Billion Words benchmark using 8 GPUs in one DGX-1, BIG G-LSTM G4 was able to achieve 24.29 after 2 weeks of training and 23.36 after 3 weeks.~~

+__On 02/06/2018 We found an issue with our experimental setup which makes perplexity numbers listed in the paper invalid.__

+__We are currently re-running the experiments__

 # Performance
 Not using XLA optimization for now.
 To be tested.